iamBlogPro/KeywordClustering/README.md

 Takes a CSV file of keywords - then harnesses Topic Modeling using BerTopic to group them into relevant clusters.
 Clusters are then stored in spreadsheets, along with outliers.

 # Script for automated keyword clustering using BERTopic
-BERTopic is a topic modeling technique that leverages transformer models to efficiently cluster text data into topics.
+BERTopic is a topic modeling technique that leverages transformer models and c-TF-IDF to efficiently cluster text data into topics.
 This script provides a streamlined way to preprocess a collection of keywords, cluster them into topics, save the results to Excel, and optionally visualize the topic distribution.

 ## Requirements